Qumulo/docs/shift-to-s3.md

 ### Storing and Reusing Relationships
 The Shift-To relationship remains on the Qumulo cluster.
 This lets you monitor the completion status of a job, start new jobs for a relationship after the initial job finishes, and delete the relationship (when you no longer need the S3-folder-Qumulo-directory pair).
 To avoid redownloading objects that a previous copy job downloaded, relationships take up approximately 100 bytes per object.
 To free this storage, you can delete relationships that you no longer need.

-If you repeatedly copy to the same Qumulo directory, you can speed up the download process (and skip already downloaded files) by using the same relationship.
+If you repeatedly copy from the same Qumulo directory, you can speed up the download process (and skip already downloaded files) by using the same relationship.

-A new relationship for subsequent downloads doesn't share any tracking information with previous relationships associated with a directory and recopy data that might be already downloaded.
+A new relationship for subsequent downloads doesn't share any tracking information with previous relationships associated with a directory and might recopy data that is already downloaded.

 ## Using the Qumulo Web UI to Copy Files and Manage Relationships